 You may know SEO basics for YouTube videos, including keywords in the title, meta description, and tags.
 However, you can do more about YouTube SEO by accessing videos.
 Since search engine bots can’t watch videos, they rely on the accompanying text data to index them appropriately.
 A key component of YouTube’s SEO strategy is harnessing the power of your video captions in the form of transcripts, captions, and subtitles, which can positively impact your user experience, engagement, watch time, views, and SEO.

 Here are a few tips for maximizing views and improving SEO on YouTube.

-Choose good keywords
+Step #1 – Choose good keywords

-Before improving your SEO, you need to choose the right keywords or phrases for your video.
+Before improving your SEO, you must choose the keywords or phrases for your video.
 Keywords often appear in video titles and metadata, and when spoken in audio, they appear in subtitles and transcripts, which is advantageous for SEO.
 Keywords and critical phrases must match a) anything that accurately describes your video and b) words and phrases that users type into search engines to find content like yours.

 Choosing the best keywords is easier said than done, but many tools can help.
 Some of the tools include: